Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-VinayD2028/README.md

 # WordCount-Using-MapReduce-Hadoop

 This repository is designed to test MapReduce jobs using a simple word count dataset.
+In this project we provide a input file and then we create a maaper and reducer logic to count the occurence orf each word in the given input.
+There are sample input and Expected output for the sample input.

-## Objectives
+## Approach and implementation

-By completing this activity, students will:

-1. **Understand Hadoop's Architecture:** Learn how Hadoop's distributed file system (HDFS) and MapReduce framework work together to process large datasets.
-2. **Build and Deploy a MapReduce Job:** Gain experience in compiling a Java MapReduce program, deploying it to a Hadoop cluster, and running it using Docker.
-3. **Interact with Hadoop Ecosystem:** Practice using Hadoop commands to manage HDFS and execute MapReduce jobs.
-4. **Work with Docker Containers:** Understand how to use Docker to run and manage Hadoop components and transfer files between the host and container environments.
-5. **Analyze MapReduce Job Outputs:** Learn how to retrieve and interpret the results of a MapReduce job.
+1. Mapper Logic: We use StringTokenizer to create tokens from the input file and loop it using while loop to map all the words in the input file with key value pairs.

+2. Reducer Logic: Using the output of Mapper logic we increase a variable sum value as we encounter same words and retun them. this way we will get a list of words and the number of times it occured in the input file as output.

 ## Setup and Execution